Home Glossary PPK – Post Processing Kinematic

 In other words, it gives access to corrections, enhances the project’s accuracy, and can even repair data losses or errors during the survey or installation after the mission.

-Real-Time Kinematic (RTK) is a positioning technique where GNSS corrections are transmitted in near real time, typically using an RTCM format correction stream.
+Real-Time Kinematic (RTK) is a positioning technique that transmits GNSS corrections in near real time, typically using an RTCM format correction stream.
 However, there can be challenges in ensuring the GNSS corrections, specifically their completeness, availability, coverage, and compatibility.

 The main limitation to post processing adoption is the requirement of the final application to act on the environment.
 On the other hand, if your application can withstand the additional processing time needed to produce an optimized trajectory, it will greatly improve the data quality for all your deliverables.